MO436-MC934/notebooks/README.md

 design philosophy is described in an [arXiv](https://arxiv.org/abs/1805.00907) paper.

-Details about this project are in the [Glow Section](https://github.com/MO436-MC934/notebooks/wiki/2.Glow-PLatform#2-glow-platform) in the Wiki.
+The syllabus of this section is described in [Glow Section](https://github.com/MO436-MC934/notebooks/wiki/2.Glow-PLatform#2-glow-platform) in the Wiki.

-## Third Project: GEMM Optimization
+## Section 3: GEMM Optimization

-THe third project requires you to generate the ONNX model for ResNet, and fill in table with rows (C1, C2, C3 and C4)  and columns a list of four convolutions (no-BLAS, BLAS).
-Measure the model performance for each entry in the table.
+TODO

-Details about this project are in the [GEMM Section]() in the Wiki.
+The syllabus of this section is described in [GEMM Section]() in the Wiki.

-## Fourth Project: ML Code Optimization
+## Section 4: ML Code Optimization

-The fourth project requires you to generate the ONNX model for ResNet, and fill in table with rows being 4 sets of triples (k1,k2,k3) and columns (WS,IS).
-Measure the model performance for each entry in the table.
+TODO

-Details about this project are in the [ML Code Section]() in the Wiki.
+The syllabus of this section is described in [ML Code Section]() in the Wiki.

-## Fifth project: The JAX Library
+## Section 5: The JAX Library

-In the fifth project, you receive the ResNet model in python.
-The projerct requires you to measure the performance of each type of operator, with and without JAX, filling in a table where rows are (Model operator) and columns are (No-JAX,JAX).
+TODO

-Details about this project are in the [JAX Library]() in the Wiki.
+The syllabus of this section is described in [JAX Library]() in the Wiki.